 - Not all vendors are equal in the cloud.
-Oracle ERP Cloud works better with vendors like Workday or ERPNext, which started in the cloud and have a long history of providing updates while minimizing disruption for their customers.
+Vendors like Workday or ERPNext, which started in the cloud and have a long history of providing updates while minimizing disruption for their customers.

 Introduction: The Issues with Upgrading SAP and Oracle Cloud